renadalsadun/MomentumLab/README.md

 # Momentum Lab Clone

-Hi there 👋!
 Welcome to the **Momentum Lab** project.

 This was a lab from the **Software Engineering Bootcamp** provided by **General Assembly**.
-Each participant worked individually to develop their own Momentum-like website—and here’s my version!
+Each participant worked individually to develop their own Momentum-like website, and here’s my version!

-## 📜 Project Overview
+## Project Overview

 This web page displays the following features: